COVID-19 Informed Consent:

 When you enter the office, please note:

-You will be asked to wash your hands in the restroom or use hand sanitizer before entering the counseling room.
+You agree to wash your hands or use an alcohol-based hand sanitizer upon entering the office.

 Finally, try your best to be comfortable and enjoy your time with your counselor.
 We're so happy you're here!